The Board of Directors

 - Providing open communication to the membership such as a newsletter, bulletin board, website, etc.

-- Protecting the association and board by having the required insurances in adequate amounts, and keeping them current.
+- Protecting the association and board by having the required insurances in adequate amounts.

 - Hiring professionals, when necessary, and following their professional advice.